Inverness and Perth Junction Railway: Turning south

 Despite the difficult terrain, there were relatively few major engineering works needed, although a large number of ordinary underbridges were required.
 The construction needed 8 viaducts, 126 bridges over rivers and streams and 119 over roads.
 Construction was swift, and the line opened in stages: Dunkeld to Pitlochry on 1 June 1863, Forres to Aviemore on 3 August 1863, and the final section from Aviemore to Pitlochry on 9 September 1863.

-The train service was four trains each way daily, one of which conveyed goods; the journey time was between 6 hours and 6hrs 50 minutes.
+The train service was four trains each way daily, one of which conveyed goods; the journey time was between 6 hours and 6 hours 50 minutes.

 Joseph Mitchell later recorded that the construction of the line had cost £798,111; land acquisition was £70,000 and parliamentary and preliminary engineering expenses amounted to £50,893: a lower cost per mile than comparable lines.
 He was also critical of the directors of the company for opening the line before everything was ready and before critical staff had been trained, and there was much disruption to operation in the first few days.

 Amalgamation to form the Highland Railway

-The Inverness and Perth Junction Railway absorbed the Perth and Dunkeld Railway on 28 February 1864 under an Act of 1863, and it amalgamated with the Inverness and Aberdeen Junction Railway on 1 February 1865; and the combined company changed its name to the Highland Railway on 29 June 1865 (by the Highland Railway Act).
-The I&AJR had already absorbed the Inverness and Ross-shire Railway, by Act of 30 June 1862.
+The Inverness and Perth Junction Railway absorbed the Perth and Dunkeld Railway on 28 February 1864 under the Inverness and Perth Junction and Perth and Dunkeld Railways Amalgamation Act 1863 (26 & 27 Vict. c. lviii), and it amalgamated with the Inverness and Aberdeen Junction Railway on 1 February 1865; and the combined company changed its name to the Highland Railway on 29 June 1865, by the Highland Railway Act 1865 (28 & 29 Vict. c. clxviii).
+The I&AJR had already absorbed the Inverness and Ross-shire Railway, by the Inverness and Aberdeen Junction Railway Act 1862 (25 & 26 Vict. c. cxiii) of 30 June 1862.

 At Perth the Scottish North Eastern Railway used the General station, controlled by the Scottish Central Railway (SCR).
 As guests of the SNER, the Inverness and Perth Junction Railway trains used the General station too.
 Clearly the SCR had an effective monopoly, and exploited it fully in their usage charges, which were £10,000 in 1865 increasing annually.
 The SNER and the I&PJR objected to this, without effect, and at one time the Inverness company considered building an independent line from Murthly to Perth; naturally the SCR objected to this, and the scheme did not proceed.
 For a short time the SNER established a station, Perth Glasgow Road, and terminated its trains there; passengers had to transfer to the General station for onward travel by walking through the street.
 Arbitration followed, managed by the Great Western Railway, and a limit of £5,000 in perpetuity, was determined.

 Aberfeldy branch

-An Act authorised the Strathtay and Breadalbane Railway to build from the Inverness and Perth line at Ballinluig to Aberfeldy; it received the Royal Assent in 1846, in anticipation of an early Inverness and Perth line, but that was not constructed, and the powers were suspended by Act of 10 June 1847.
+The Strathtay and Breadalbane Railway Act 1846 (9 & 10 Vict. c. cccxvii) authorised the Strathtay and Breadalbane Railway to build from the Inverness and Perth line at Ballinluig to Aberfeldy; it was given royal assent in 1846, in anticipation of an early Inverness and Perth line, but that was not constructed, and the powers were suspended by an act of Parliament of 10 June 1847.